Ipsos i-Say Review: How Does it Compare to Other Survey Sites?

 You can get started in a few minutes, and you don’t need any special skills or a large time commitment.

 i-Say is a popular survey site that lets you trade your opinions for cash.
 It’s one of many survey sites available, so it’s important to understand how it compares to its competitors.
-That way, you can decide whether i-Say surveys can help you earn extra money on the side.
+That way, you can decide whether i-Say surveys can efficiently help you earn extra money on the side.

-What is i-Say?
+What Is i-Say?

 i-Say is a survey site run by Ipsos, an international market research and consulting firm.
-It’s based in Paris, France but conducts research around the world, including the United States.
+It’s based in Paris, France, but conducts research around the world, including the United States.

 Pros: Unlike many survey sites, all i-Say surveys are done within the i-Say platform rather than referring you to outside websites.
 This makes navigating the surveys easier because you don’t have to acclimate yourself to different websites each time you take a new survey.